-Science Breakthroughs 2030: A Strategy for Food and Agricultural Research is a new study being conducted by the National Academy of Sciences to identify ambitious scientific directions in food and agriculture made possible by incorporating knowledge and tools from across the science and engineering spectrum.
-The year-long project will involve the scientific community at-large in describing scientific opportunities with high potential to create knowledge breakthroughs that will lead to new paradigms for research and the food and agricultural enterprise.
+Science Breakthroughs to Advance Food and Agricultural Research by 2030 is a new released by the National Academies of Sciences, Engineering, and Medicine (NASEM) to identify ambitious scientific directions in food and agriculture.
+The year-long project involved the scientific community at-large in describing scientific opportunities with high potential to create knowledge breakthroughs that will lead to new paradigms for research and the food and agricultural enterprise.

 Over the past year, NASEM canvassed nearly 150 researchers and stakeholders in a wide variety of fields through a series of live events and webinars.
 Through a consensus-building process, the committee identified the five most important initiatives that need to be addressed by food and agriculture research:

 - The potential of microbiomes—in the animal gut, in soil, and everywhere in between—to increase efficiency and overcome obstacles in production